maciej-galazka/website/README.md

 #Sample website
-This the tutorial "Learn Enough Git to be dangerous"
+In this tutorial you will Learn Enough Git to be dangerous 😎